 (EUROPEANS to ASIA and AFRICA in the 1500s – continued)

-The Portuguese also established a presence farther south, at São Salvador, in what was called the Kongo.
-The people in this area, the Bakongo, knew how to work metal, including iron, but their economy mostly involved the palm tree.
+The Portuguese established a presence farther south, at São Salvador, in what was called the Kongo.
+People of the Kongo, the Bakongo, knew how to work metal, including iron, but their economy mostly involved the palm tree.
 From the fruit of the palm they made bread, and from the pulp of the fruit they derived oil for cooking and their skin.
 From the palm tree they also made wine and acquired fibers for mats, baskets, fishing snares, clothes, and the roofs of their homes.

-Portuguese slave traders were devious in creating a greater supply of slaves.
-They convinced communities to rebel against Afonso's rule and then they used the rebellion as an excuse to make war against them, which created prisoners of war as a supply of slaves.
-And by the 1520s, slave trading had left Afonso's kingdom in turmoil, his authority undercut and some areas depopulated.
+Portuguese slave traders were devious.
+They convinced communities to rebel against Afonso's rule and then they used the rebellion as an excuse to make war against them, which created prisoners of war more slaves.
+By the 1520s slave trading had left Afonso's kingdom in turmoil, his authority undercut and some areas depopulated.

-In 1522, the Portuguese took over the administration of Afonso's kingdom, while Afonso remained nominal king of the Bakongo.
-About 200 Portuguese were residing in São Salvador, and mixed Portuguese and Bakongo were increasing in number, some of them to fill government positions.
+In 1522, the Portuguese took over the administration of Kongo, while Afonso remained nominally as king.
+About 200 Portuguese were residing in the Kongo capital, São Salvador, and mixed Portuguese and Bakongo people were increasing in number, some of whom would fill government positions.

-Afonso sent friendly letters to the king of Portugal, Manoel, complaining of the immorality and of the depredations created by Portuguese slave traders from São Tomé – letters that were confiscated in São Tomé.
+Afonso sent friendly letters to the King of Portugal, complaining of the immorality and of the depredations created by Portuguese slave traders from São Tomé – letters that were confiscated in São Tomé.
 Afonso pleaded for more teachers, doctors and priests.
 He was a zealous Catholic and destroyed paganism where he could.
 He supplied his subjects with images of saints and crucifixes, and he built churches.
 His son was a bishop and was sneered at by Portuguese missionaries.
 Afonso's requests that reached Portugal were ignored.
-Manoel was more interested in developing his colony in Brazil.
+Portugal's king was more interested in developing his colony in Brazil.

-Some among the Portuguese disliked the polygamy of the Bakongo, and they viewed the Bakongo as shameless regarding sins of the senses.
+Some among the Portuguese disliked the polygamy of the Bakongo people, and they viewed the Bakongo as shameless regarding sins of the senses.
 They saw the Bakongo as uninhibited and lustful, the result, some of them thought, of the Bakongo eating food that was too spicy.
-And disapproval of the Bakongo extended to their fellow Portuguese – some of them clergy – who were taking black mistresses.
+And those who disapproval of the Bakongo extended their disapproval to Portuguese clergy who were taking black mistresses.

-Critics of the Bakongo missed the self-imposed harsh controls on sexuality of the Bakongo.
-Boys and girls were kept apart from infancy, and both were instructed in self-control.
-In later adolescence they danced, and their dancing was symbolic of procreation.
-Their dancing shocked the missionaries, one of whom wrote that one did not describe "such things on paper."
+The Bakongo kept boys and girls were kept apart from infancy, and children were instructed in self-control, but those reaching late adolescence were allowed to dance, and their dancing was symbolic of procreation.
+Such movement shocked the missionaries, one of whom wrote that one did not describe "such things on paper."

-Bakongo law concerning sexual misconduct was harsh.
+Aside from what Portuguese missionaries saw, Bakongo law concerning sexual misconduct was harsh.
 Adultery was considered a transgression against taboos and a tearing of the fabric of society.
 Those judged guilty of sexual promiscuity could be sold into slavery or wrapped in dried palm leaves and burned alive.
 There were incidents of adolescent boys and girls hiding together and experimenting, but defloration of a girl was considered harm done to the girl's family, and that family was allowed restitution or revenge of some sort.
-And the Bakongo considered homosexuality a transgression and punished it.
+Also, the Bakongo considered homosexuality a transgression and punished it.